Overview of Disk Stores

-The two disk store options, overflow and persistence, can be used individually or together.
+The two persistence options, overflow and persistence, can be used individually or together.
 Overflow uses disk stores as an extension of in-memory table management for both partitioned and replicated tables.
-Persistence stores a redundant copy of all table data managed in a peer.
+Persistence stores a redundant copy of all table data in disk stores.

 See Evicting Table Data from Memory for more information about configuring tables to overflow to disk.

-You create named disk stores in the data dictionary using the CREATE DISKSTORE DDL statement.
-Individual tables can then specify named disk stores in their CREATE TABLE DDL statements to use the stores for persistence and/or overflow.
+Create named disk stores in the data dictionary using the CREATE DISKSTORE DDL statement.
+You can then specify named disk stores for individual tables in the CREATE TABLE DDL statements for persistence and/or overflow.
 You can store data from multiple tables and queues in the same named disk store.
 See Guidelines for Designing Disk Stores.

 Tables that do not name a disk store but specify persistence or overflow in their CREATE TABLE statement use the default disk store.
 The location of the default diskstore is determined by the value of the sys-disk-dir boot property.
 The default disk store is named GFXD-DEFAULT-DISKSTORE.